zoopyserg/automatic-rails-setup/README.md

 ````
 to install the plugins.
 And you're good to go.

+Note that in the end of the script you will be promped to `Enter a New Password for a New Role` (because it sets up PostgreSQL, and creates a Role which will be same as your username on your system, this is often needed for development).

+Once you enter the password, the system will do a little more magic and then it will open `pg_hba.conf` (to let you update login policies for Postgres if you need to).

+Once you see `pg_hba.conf` opened in Vim - the script is over, and the installation of Rails environment is completed.

 # Usage:
 Run the Rails server (with all bundle installations, database create/migrate/test:prepare/seed etc):
 ````